A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Some of the scrap dealers also claim that the copper are heavier and weighs much more (which means more money) when burned in the open than using the wire-stripping machines.
 The cleanly stripped wires look way too light for them.

-I couldn't wrap my head around this, to be frank, but hay, I was supposed to suspend all rational thoughts to make sense of what was going on at Agbogbloshie.
+I couldn't wrap my head around this.
+I suspended all rational thoughts in order to make sense of what was going on at Agbogbloshie.

-So, despite spending nearly $150,000, this the Pure Earth ‘recycling’ model has not succeeded in minimizing the burning of insulated wires for copper recovery at Agbogbloshie.
+So, despite spending nearly $150,000, this the Pure Earth ‘recycling’ model has not succeeded in minimizing the burning of electrical wires for copper recovery at Agbogbloshie.

 Can't blame them.
 They tried their best.

 Agbogbloshie (Sodom and Gomorrah) in Accra, Ghana/ December 2018 Photo Credit: Muntaka Chasant

 Most of the scrap workers live in a settlement (a section is pictured above) across a waterway from the Agbogbloshie scrapyard.
 Parts of this community is locally nicknamed 'Sodom and Gomorrah'.